cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         False, ctx, agg_param, state, inbound)
 ~~~

 They continue in this way until processing halts.
-Note that, depending on the
-number of rounds of verification that are required, when one party reaches the
-`Finished` state, there may be one more message to send before the peer can
-also finish processing (i.e., the outbound message is not `None`).

 ### The Star Topology (Any Number of Aggregators) {#star-topo}